sodadata/docs/soda/quick-start-databricks-pipeline.md

 ## Review check results in Soda Cloud

-After running the notebooks, the Data Scientist accesses Soda Cloud to review the check results.
+After running the notebooks, the Data Engineer accesses Soda Cloud to review the check results.

 In the **Checks** page, they apply filters to narrow the results to the datasets involved in the Employee Attrition ML model, and distill the results even further by selecting to display only those results with the Pipeline attribute of `Ingest`.
 They save the results as a Collection labeled **Employee Attrition - Ingestion** to easily access the relevant quality results in the future.